 Chacott is a Japanese company established in 1950 and is one of the world's largest producers of the entire variety of highest-quality goods for ballet, dance, rhythmic gymnastics, figure skating, yoga, cheerleading, baton twirling and active life in general.
 Chacott also owns Freed of London - the famous UK-based producer of ballet and dance shoes.

-Below is the contact information for three Chacott shops at premier and convenient locations in Moscow and Saint-Petersburg.
-These are the only Chacott-branded exclusive shops in Europe.
+Below is the contact information for our Chacott shop in Moscow - the only Chacott-branded exclusive shop in Europe.

 The shops carry the entire line-up of Chacott's ballet and gymnastics items and professional cosmetics.
 Chacott's world-famous cosmetic products are designed both for professional and everyday use by dancers, sportsmen, actors and actresses, as well as ordinary women.
 They are made of natural ingredients and are safe for use even by children.

-We are able to assist our customers in English, Japanese and Chinese.
+We are able to assist our customers in English and Japanese.

 You can also order goods for worldwide delivery from the internet-shop (www.chacott.su).
 While it is available in the Russian language only, you can browse through the catalog and send us inquiries in any language to email@example.com, and we will assist you with finding and ordering Chacott goods.